depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

 # 1 Basics of Probability & Information Theory
   **Motivation**: To understand GAN training (and eventually WGAN & WGAN-GP) we need to first have some understanding of probability and information theory.
 In particular, we will focus on Maximum Likelihood Estimation and the KL-Divergence.
 This week we will make sure that we understand the basics so that we can build upon them in the following weeks.

-  _This week contains some fairly introductory material.
-If everyone participating in this curriculum is comfortable with this material you may wish to treat this week as optional or as a pre-requisite.
-However, this week still covers some very interesting and cool topics, and it is important to have a solid grasp of these concepts in order to build towards understanding the Wasserstein GAN, so skip with caution._
+  _This week contains some fairly introductory material so you may want to treat it as optional.
+However, this week still covers interesting and important topics, that are important for understanding the Wasserstein GAN, so skip with caution._

   **Topics**: